Research in Nursing

 Education

-Our research topic Education focuses on the evaluation of Advanced Nursing Practice (ANP) and the associated Advanced Practice Nurses (APN) roles.
-Our research focuses on the development of the necessary advanced clinical skills in students enrolled in the Master of Nursing Science program, which are required for the implementation of ANP and the associated APN role.
+Our research topic Education focuses on evaluating Advanced Nursing Practice (ANP) and the associated Advanced Practice Nurses (APN) roles.
+We focus on developing necessary advanced clinical skills in students enrolled in the Master of Science programme, which are required for the implementation of APN roles.

-Through interprofessional and interdisciplinary research projects on ANP, evidence-based professional and interprofessional concepts, as well as interdisciplinary healthcare, we generate a solid foundation for high-quality and sustainable healthcare.
+Through interprofessional and interdisciplinary research projects, we generate evidence-based professional and interprofessional concepts, as well as interdisciplinary healthcare for high-quality and sustainable healthcare.

 Project examples: Education